-The Academy engages in fundraising throughout the academic year, both for specific projects and to augment the annual education budget.
+The Academy engages in limited fundraising throughout the academic year, both for specific projects and to augment the annual education budget.
 The primary fundraising income is the School Development Fund, a gift aid scheme whereby parents of students donate one-off or regular amounts to the school.
-As the rebuilding work nears completion, the majority of this fund has been set aside to enhance the school's new facilities above and beyond what is being funded by the DfE
+The majority of this fund has been set aside to enhance the school's new facilities above and beyond what has been funded by the DfE